National Clinic Access Project

 Law Enforcement Communications and Briefings

 We secure intervention of local, state and federal law enforcement to stop clinic violence, frequently serving as a vital communications link between clinics and law enforcement officials.
-Together with the National Abortion Federation and Planned Parenthood, our Law Enforcement Briefing Project provides local and state law enforcement with the latest information on trends in anti-abortion violence and threats posed by anti-abortion extremists.
+Together with the National Abortion Federation and Planned Parenthood Federation of America, our Law Enforcement Briefing Project provides local and state law enforcement with the latest information on trends in anti-abortion violence and threats posed by anti-abortion extremists.

-Over the years, we have built extensive files on anti-abortion extremists, and extremist organizations and their activities.
-Our annual National Clinic Violence Survey is the most complete measure of anti-abortion violence and trends, and is used extensively by law enforcement and the media.
+Our National Clinic Violence Survey is the most complete measure of anti-abortion violence and trends, and is used extensively by law enforcement and the media.

 Strategic Media Outreach and Public Education